-- Fig. The valve housing is made of pressed brass.
-The - (34) spring-loaded plunger is made of stainless steel and located at its lower end.
+The valve housing is made of pressed brass.
+The spring-loaded plunger is made of stainless steel and located at its lower end is a rubber gasket for the pilot valve.

 The valve is automatically operated by means of a rubber diaphragm and a pilot valve in exactly the same way as the supply injector valve.

 NOTE: To strip, clean, re-assemble and troubleshoot the inlet valve, follow the instructions outlined for the supply injector valve.